lg/lg.io/_posts/2015-07-05-revised-and-much-faster-run-your-own-highend-cloud-gaming-service-on-ec2.markdown

 - Because these machines have a lot of RAM, i'd suggest setting the Pagefile to something small like 16MB.
 See how [here](http://blogs.technet.com/b/danstolts/archive/2013/01/07/how_2d00_to_2d00_change_2d00_the_2d00_size_2d00_of_2d00_virtual_2d00_memory_2d00_pagefile_2d00_sys_2d00_on_2d00_windows_2d00_8_2d00_or_2d00_windows_2d00_server_2d00_2012.aspx).
 The smaller your `C:\` drive, the faster the AMI creation will be.
 - Often times games will crash when trying to start.
 It's usually because they're missing certain libraries.
 Make sure to install [.NET 3.5](https://technet.microsoft.com/en-us/library/dn482071.aspx), [XInput/Xaudio libraries](http://www.win2012workstation.com/xinput-and-xaudio-dlls/), and the Media Foundation feature package (from Server Manager).
 Also force run Windows Update and apply everything (including Optional packages).
 - I wouldn't suggest attempting to write scripts to backup your `Z:\` drive to `C:\` when shutting down your machine.
 The games download quite quickly on a fresh boot from Steam.
 The `C:\` drive and EBS is quite slow.
 - To make it easy to start/stop the gaming instance I've made [gaming-up.sh](/assets/gaming-up.sh) and [gaming-down.sh](/assets/gaming-down.sh). `gaming-down.sh` will terminate the instance after creating an AMI, and `gaming-up.sh` will restore this AMI.
 You'll need `jq` installed.
+Thanks to [Matt Marino](https://twitter.com/Ephs05msm), [here](https://www.evernote.com/shard/s467/sh/94042f32-9b11-45f7-a95a-1a653fc5988b/d9a81d9cb608b78e) are instructions for running this on Windows)
 - Some games don't have Steam Cloud.
 I'd recommend installing [Dropbox](https://www.dropbox.com) and syncing the My Documents directory with it.
 That way you won't lose your save game files between terminations.

 ### Performance gauging